For starters, don’t use someone just to get over a breakup.

 While you don’t have to be 100% over your ex to move on, you should be actively working to get through the breakup.
 This means allowing yourself to feel all the emotions it’s brought up rather than trying to suppress them.

-“Be honest about your thoughts and feelings,” says David Bennett, certified counselor and owner of Double Trust Dating and Relationships.
+“Be honest about your thoughts and feelings,” says David Bennett, certified counsellor and owner of Double Trust Dating and Relationships.
 “Usually people simply say ‘I’m fine’ and then hold in all of their feelings.”
 Discussing your feelings with friends or even a therapist could help in this situation.

 6. Forget about your ex.